ietf-wg-add/draft-ietf-add-ddr/README.md

 # ietf-add-ddr
-Repository for editing of IETF ADD-DDR WG document
+Repository for editing of the Draft-IETF-ADD-DDR Discovery of Designated Resolver WG document from the IETF ADD Group